talld/VSR/VSR/Docs/API-0.1.md

 	VSR_RendererCreateInfo* cInfo = VSR_RendererGenerateCreateInfo(NULL);
 	cInfo->polygonInfo->winding = VSR_CREATE_INFO_CLOCKWISE_WINDING
 ```
-once your create info has been configured you can create the renderer with:
+once your createInfo has been configured you can create the renderer with:
  ```c
 VSR_Renderer* VSR_CreateRenderer(VSR_RendererCreateInfo* rendererCreateInfo);
 ```